bernardtse/python-api-challenge/README.md

 This repository contains the following files and directories:

 ### Jupyter Notebooks
 - [`weather_vacation_py/weather_py.ipynb`](weather_vacation_py/weather_py.ipynb) - This notebook performs the data analysis for Part 1 of this challenge.
-It retrieves weather data from over 500 cities and creates plots showcasing the relationship between latitude and various weather variables.
+It retrieves weather data from over 500 cities and creates plots showcasing the relationship between latitude and various weather variables
 - [`weather_vacation_py/vacation_py.ipynb`](weather_vacation_py/vacation_py.ipynb) - This notebook plans future vacaions based on ideal weather conditions and uses the Geoapify API to find hotels within specific cities

 ### Output Files from `weather_py.ipynb`